lorossi/bauhaus-time/README.md

 Sometimes, I get obsessed to something, but just for a week or two.
 At this point of my life, I call this "my weekly obsession".

-This week's lucky winner is *Bauhaus*.
-I have already used this kind of style in another project, [circle tiling](https://www.github.com/lorossi/circle-tiling). *But it was not enough.*
+This week's lucky winner is *Bauhaus*, the famous (although short lived, sadly) german art movement born in the early 20s.
+I've always really liked this style (maybe I was influenced as a child?
+I do recall having a bauhaus themed blanked.
+Or was it a blanket with a silly joke on Bauhaus?
+I can't really remember.)
+In the past, I tried experimenting with this kind of style in another few projects, like [circle tiling](https://www.github.com/lorossi/circle-tiling) and [random mondrian](https://www.github.com/lorossi/random-mondrian).

+ *But it was not enough.* How could that be enough, after all?

 I tried to replicate what it was taught in that school, but using my style.
 I set myself **3 simple rules**: